FiGKD: Fine-Grained Knowledge Distillation via High-Frequency Detail Transfer: Discussion

 \subsection{Teacher–Student Scale Comparison}

 Table~\ref{tab:model_complexity} summarizes the number of parameters and FLOPs for the teacher and student models used in our experiments on TinyImageNet.
+The last two columns show the teacher-to-student ratios, indicating how many times larger the teacher model is compared to the student in terms of both parameter count and computational cost.

 As shown, teacher models are consistently several times larger than their student counterparts in both parameter count and computational cost.
-Notably, the ResNet50–MobileNetV2 pair represents an extreme case, with the teacher model being over 25 times larger in parameters and nearly 180 times more expensive in FLOPs.
+Notably, the ResNet50-MobileNetV2 pair represents an extreme case, with the teacher model being over 25 times larger in parameters and nearly 180 times more expensive in FLOPs.

 Despite substantial differences in model size, FiGKD enables student models to effectively absorb fine-grained knowledge from their respective teachers, significantly narrowing the performance gap while maintaining high computational efficiency.
 These results underscore the robustness and applicability of our method across a wide range of model sizes, particularly in highly compressed deployment scenarios.